 The Governors assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy Trust to continue as a going concern.
 The Governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
-Whilst the Academy Trust Balance Sheet shows net assets of £80,000 (2021 - net liabilities £367,000), this is due entirely to the LGPS pension liability decrease in the year, which is now a deficit of £91,000 (2021 -£554,000).
-Net assets excluding the LGPS pension deficit were £171,000 (2021 -£187,000) and the Academy Trust's operating deficit for the period was £16,000 (2021 - deficit £29,000), reducing revenue reserves carried forward, excluding LGPS deficit, of £171,000 (2021: £187,000).
-The Academy Trust's reserves policy ensures that the level of revenue reserves maintained reflects the level of both revenue expenditure and the LGPS pension deficit.
+Whilst the Academy Trust Balance Sheet shows net assets of £10,134k (2022 - net assets of £80k), this is largely due to the carrying value of the new premises £9,852k (2022 - £nil) and the elimination of the LGPS pension asset (2022 - £91k liability).
+Net assets excluding the carrying value of the new premises and LGPS pension asset were £282k (2022 - £171k, excluding LGPS pension deficit) and the Academy Trust's operating deficit for the period was £69k (2022 - deficit £16k), reducing revenue reserves carried forward to £102k (2022: £171k, excluding LGPS pension deficit).
+The Academy Trust's reserves policy ensures that the level of revenue reserves maintained reflects the level of both revenue expenditure and any LGPS pension deficit, although at 31st August 2023 there was a LGPS pension asset as disclosed in the actuarial report but not recognised in these financial statements.